zognin/tp/docs/UserGuide.md

 * If the deleted ingredient [exists in the inventory](#32-inventory), the quantity added back to the inventory will be equivalent to the ingredient quantity in the order multiplied by the order quantity.

+**When an order ingredient that is tracked in the inventory is deleted from the order, the application will still allow the deletion of the order ingredient even if the ingredient quantity has reached the upper limit of 40000.
+We believe that the upper limit of the ingredient quantity is sufficient for normal use.
+If there is a need to change the quantity above the limit, consider changing the ingredient unit instead.
+Please read our [disclaimers about ingredient quantities](#65-quantities) to learn more.**

 </div>